tail-unica/food-nexus/README.md

 ├── create_rdf_file/                  # Scripts to generate RDF triples from processed data ├── csv_file/                         # All the non-script file
-├── entity_linking_file/              # Scripts for entity linking and embedding generation ├── llm_model_file/                   # Prompt templates for LLMs
-├── normalization_pipeline_file/      # Pipeline for normalization of attributes and ingredients ├── ollama_server_file/               # File for using ollama for a long period of time
+├── entity_linking_file/              # Scripts for entity linking and embedding generation ├── extra_script_for_hopwise/         # Script to analyze the dataset to apply to the Hopwise repository ├── images/                           # Images used in the README file ├── llm_model_file/                   # Prompt templates for LLMs ├── normalization_pipeline_file/      # Pipeline for normalization of attributes and ingredients ├── ollama_server_file/               # File for using ollama for a long period of time